Circle of Presence:

 How We Gather

-Circle of Presence meets weekly via Zoom for 90-minute sessions, limited to ten participants.
+Circle of Presence meets weekly via Zoom for 90-minute sessions.
 Each person will have opportunity to share personal experiences and feelings, although listening without speaking is equally valued and welcomed.

 Our gatherings are guided by principles of respect, compassion, and confidentiality.
 We speak from personal experience, listen with curiosity, and honor different ways of responding to political stress.
 Rather than seeking solutions or outcomes, we create space for authentic emotional expression free from judgment.